cfoh/iot/running_qemu.md

 ## Chapter 2: XM1000 Mote Setup

+Due to the complicated security and permission setup in our lab PC, it is more complicated to run ContikiOS with a mote.

 ### Step 1: Copy the image to the `/scratch` folder

 Use the following command to copy the VM image into the `/scratch` directory: